XRPLF/XRPL-Standards/XLS-20/README.md

 ### 1.3.4 `FirstNFTokenSequence`

-To ensure the `NFTokenID` cannot be reproduced by the issuer in anyway, this proposal introduces the `FirstNFTokenSequence` field.
-When the issuer mints their first `NFToken`, this field is set to the current `Sequence` of the issuer's account and will never change.
+To ensure the `NFTokenID` cannot be reproduced by the issuer in any way, this proposal introduces the `FirstNFTokenSequence` field.
+When the issuer mints their first `NFToken`, this field is set to the current `Sequence` of the issuer's account and never changes.
 This field is used during the `Sequence` number construct of a `NFTokenID`.

 ## 1.4.
 Transferability of Tokens (NFTs)